GunGameOG/Discord-VPN-DDoS-Attack-Notifications/README.md

 # How to start using script

 Step 1.
-Head over to Discord and create a new webhook in a server and channel of your choice.
+Head over to Discord App and create a new webhook in a server channel of your choice.

 Step 2.
-Download the discordalerts.sh and discord.service.
-You can edit any lines in discordalerts.sh such as the Alert message, Location or host to your liking then save your changes.
+Download the detected.sh and detected.service.
+You can edit any lines in detected.sh such as the Alert message, Location or host to your liking then save your changes.

 Step 3.
-Use an FTP client to place discordalerts.sh into /root and place discord.service into /etc/systemd/system.
+Use an FTP client to place detected.sh into /root and place detected.service into /etc/systemd/system.

-   Move discord.service to Systemd run
+   Move detected.service to Systemd run

-      mv /root/discord.service /etc/systemd/system/discord.service
+      mv /root/detected.service /etc/systemd/system/detected.service

    Create a "dumps" folder for PCAPS run